enogrob/project-today-manager/README.md

 **About**

 This is in order to help the working CLI daily activities.
-It implements the GTD process flow in the underlying file system.
+It implements the [Getting Things Done(GTD)](https://www.amazon.com/gp/product/B000WH7PKY) process flow in the underlying file system.

 **Advantages:**